EdiBERT4ImageManipulation/EdiBERT/README.md

 # EdiBERT, a generative model for image editing

+EdiBERT is a bi-directional generative model suited for image manipulation.
+The same EdiBERT model deriving from a single training can be used on a wide variety of tasks.

 We follow the implementation of Taming-Transformers (https://github.com/CompVis/taming-transformers).
 Modifications of the  can be found in: taming/models/bert_transformer.py